Al Zour Refinery

-The Al Zour Refinery is an oil refinery under construction in Kuwait.
-It is the largest refinery in the Middle East.
-It is an essential part of Kuwait Vision 2035.
+The Al Zour Refinery is an oil refinery in southern Kuwait.
+It is the second-largest refinery in the Middle East and an essential part of Kuwait Vision 2035.
 It is Kuwait's largest environmental friendly oil refinery.

 Al Zour Refinery is a Kuwait-China cooperation project under the Belt and Road Initiative.

 History

 The Kuwait National Petroleum Company (KNPC) first released plans to build what would have been the country's fourth oil refinery in May 2006 before construction was postponed in March 2008 due to political opposition.
-Two years later, however, the government re-approved construction and Kuwait Integrated Petroleum Industries Company was created to manage its operations after 2019.
+Two years later, however, the government re-approved construction, and the Kuwait Integrated Petroleum Industries Company was created to manage its operations after 2019.

 Initial plan

 The Kuwait National Petroleum Company released plans to construct the refinery in July 2007.
-In May 2008, it awarded construction contracts; the largest contracted was granted to a consortium of Japan's JGC Corporation and South Korea's GS Engineering & Construction, covering the installation of six distillation and atmospheric residue desulphurisation units, and diesel, naphtha, and kerosene hydrotreating plants.
+In May 2008, it awarded construction contracts; the largest contract was granted to a consortium of Japan's JGC Corporation and South Korea's GS Engineering & Construction, covering the installation of six distillation and atmospheric residue desulphurisation units, and diesel, naphtha, and kerosene hydrotreating plants.
 Korea's SK Engineering & Construction was charged with constructing the hydrogen plants, as well as the compression and sulphur recovery units; Daelim Industrial was to construct storage tanks; and Hyundai Engineering and Construction was to be responsible for the marine works.
 U.S. engineering and construction firm Fluor Corporation was awarded the offsites and utilities contract.
 KNPC announced that it would be operational in 2012 and that it planned on spending approximately $14 billion on the project.
 The refinery is expected to have a capacity of 615000 oilbbl/d, which would have made it the largest refinery in the Middle East.